Crimes and Punishments

 “You mean your slaves?” snaps Scarlet.
-She steps forward, fingers tight around the knife hilts strapped to her belt.
+She steps forward, fingers tight around the knives strapped to her belt.

-The two Peacekeepers flanking Madeline Le Campe and the other man react to Scarlet’s aggressive movement by sliding their swords free of their scabbards.
+The two flanking Peacekeepers react to Scarlet’s aggressive movement by sliding their swords free of their scabbards.

 “Enough,” says the businesswoman, glancing sternly at the two Peacekeepers, one after the other.
 “I won’t have violence in my home.”
 Her gaze moves to find Scarlet, remains equally stern.
 “Is that understood?”

 The man at her side, who hasn’t said a word, smirks at the sudden tense mood that chills the room.
-His hand has yet to move anywhere near his own weapon.
+His own hands have yet to move anywhere near his weapon.

 “All your men are dead,” says Jake.
 “The guards.
 The man called Rock.
 The . . . workers.”